-Mr. Winter also has substantial experience litigating commercial matters for Patterson Belknap clients including tax-exempt organizations, governmental entities, privately held companies as well as pharmaceutical, cosmetic and medical device companies.
+Mr. Winter also has substantial experience litigating commercial matters for Patterson Belknap clients including organizations, governmental entities, privately held companies as well as pharmaceutical, cosmetic and medical device companies.

 Prior to joining Patterson Belknap, Mr. Winter served as Law Clerk to the Hon.
 John M. Cannella, U.S. District Judge for the Southern District of New York.